JAQuent/methodsDay2017/methodsDay2017_script.md

 Reporting statistics
 ====================

-You can see an example of that here, where I used the function *rValue* and *pValue* that I wrote to extract and round correlation coefficients and *p*-values.
-With that you will never to a rounding error again as well as being consistent.
+You can see an example of that here, where I used the function *rValue* and *pValue* that I wrote to extract and round correlation coefficients and *p*-values and report them in the text.
+With that you will never to a rounding error again and you will be more consistent in what you are doing.

 Graphics
 ========